 FAQ

-Before I tell you which rackets I think are best, I need to confess something.
+I’ve been playing squash for decades and reviewing squash equipment for 10+ years, but before I tell you which rackets I think are best, I need to confess something:

-There is no “best” squash racket.
+There is no “best” squash racket!

 Let me explain 👇🏼